procount/pinn/README_PINN.md

 ### Wireless Wifi Networks

-If you have the official [Rapberry Pi USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B/B+ or Pi0W with built-in Wi-Fi, the Wi-Fi icon on the PINN toolbar will be available.
+If you have the official [Raspberry Pi USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B/B+ or Pi0W with built-in Wi-Fi, the Wi-Fi icon on the PINN toolbar will be available.
 Click on this to select your Wi-Fi SSID network and enter the Wi-Fi password.
 If the password is correct, you will soon be connected to the Internet and PINN will present a list of downloadable operating systems for you to install.

 ![alt text](screenshots/wifi_selector.png "Select your Wi-Fi network and enter the password.")